Spider-Woman: Publication history

 Following that initial Spider-Woman series, more followed.
 Volume two was a miniseries published from November 1993 through February 1994; volume three was published from July 1999 through December 2000; and volume four, featuring Jessica Drew, the original Spider-Woman, was published from November 2009 through May 2010.

 Volume Five ran from November 2014 through the fall of 2015, featuring Jessica Drew as Spider-Woman.
 In the March 2015 issue of The Amazing Spider-Man Vol. 3 #13, Jessica boasts "I have never needed rescuing.
 Ever.
 See my wiki entry."
-In November 2015, Spider-Woman Vol. 6 launched as part of Marvel's All-New, All-Different event with the same creative team as Volume 5.
-This volume saw her wearing the same costume as in Volume 5, but now she was pregnant and working as a private investigator.
-In October 2020, Spider-Woman #5, the fifth issue of Volume 7, being written by Karla Pacheco, marked the 100th issue of the title and Marvel celebrated the occasion with a special giant-sized issue.
+In November 2015, Spider-Woman Vol. 6 launched as part of Marvel's All-New, All-Different event with the same creative team as Volume Five: Shifting Gears.
+This volume saw her wearing the same costume as in Volume Five, but now she was pregnant and once again working as a private investigator.
+In October 2020, Spider-Woman #5, the fifth issue of Volume Seven, being written by Karla Pacheco, marked the 100th issue of the title and Marvel celebrated the occasion with a special giant-sized issue.

 Spider-Women

 Jessica Drew

-Jessica Drew, the original Spider-Woman who left the role in the early 1980s and returned to her mantle by the late 2000s.
-This version starred in her own animated TV series in 1979 (which is not to be confused with the similarly named Web Woman animated series of the same time period).
+Jessica Drew is the original Spider-Woman who left the role in the early 1980s and returned to her mantle by the late 2000s.

 Julia Carpenter

-Julia Carpenter, the second Spider-Woman who was a former member of the Avengers and Omega Flight and also used the Arachne and Madame Web mantles.
+Julia Carpenter is the second Spider-Woman, a former member of the Avengers and Omega Flight, and also used the Arachne and Madame Web mantles.

 Mattie Franklin

-Mattie Franklin, who briefly impersonated the then-retired Spider-Man before receiving her own short-lived comics series.
-Mattie also appeared in Alias #16–21, before going on to appear in the 2007–2008 Loners miniseries.
-Currently deceased.
+Mattie Franklin briefly impersonated the then-retired Spider-Man before receiving her own short-lived comics series as well as also appeared in Alias #16–21, before going on to appear in the 2007–2008 Loners miniseries.

 Charlotte Witter

-Charlotte Witter, a supervillain who used the Spider-Woman name.
+Charlotte Witter is a supervillain and the granddaughter of Madame Web who used the Spider-Woman name.

 Veranke

-Veranke, queen of the shape-shifting extraterrestrial race the Skrulls who impersonated Jessica Drew over a long period of time and was a founding member of a superhero team.
-Currently deceased.
+Veranke is a Super-Skrull and a queen of the Skrulls who impersonated Jessica Drew / Spider-Woman over a long period of time and was a founding member of the New Avengers.

 Ultimate Marvel

-An Ultimate Marvel version of Spider-Woman is featured with the Ultimate continuity.
-This version, known by various names, is a gender-swapped clone of the Peter Parker of the Ultimate Universe.
-She joins the Avengers and takes on the mantle of Black Widow, before returning to the Spider-Woman name.
+A gender-swapped clone of Spider-Man appears in the Ultimate Marvel imprint, the mind of Peter Parker, teenage boy, waking up in the body of a teenage girl and having to adapt to their ‘new’ body.

 Gwen Stacy

-In the 2014 series "Spider-Verse", Gwen Stacy of Earth-65 is bitten by the radioactive spider instead of Peter Parker, being her universe's version of Spider-Woman.
-She is featured in her own solo series Spider-Gwen.
+Gwen Stacy is Earth-65's version of Spider-Woman.
+She plays this role in the comic book series Spider-Gwen and its adaptations to film.